concinim/wh-acd/faqs.md

 {: #faq-filter}
 {: faq}

-Using the <a href="https://watsonpow01.rch.stglabs.ibm.com/services/cartridge_det/cartridge-main.html" target="_blank">Domain Expert Tool (DET)</a>, can create a filter t remove unwanted concepts.
+Using the <a href="https://watsonpow01.rch.stglabs.ibm.com/services/cartridge_det/cartridge-main.html" target="_blank">Domain Expert Tool (DET)</a>, you can create a filter to remove unwanted concepts.
 The type of filter will vary based on the annotator you are using.
 See the DET <a href="https://watsonpow01.rch.stglabs.ibm.com/services/cartridge_det/help/DET_GettingStartedGuide.pdf">Getting Started Guide</a> for more information.

 ## What is a cartridge?
 {: #faq-cartridge}